 Iran is effectively in charge of planning and leading the conduct of the conflict and has provided the Assad regime with a nearly \$6 billion line of credit, underscoring its increased reliance on Iran.
-Iran ordered Hezbollah into the conflict and recruited thousands of Shia mercenary fighters from the Middle East, Afghanistan and Pakistan to fight in Syria who now form the core of pro-Assad forces in the country.
-Quds Force commander Qassem Soleimani has emerged as the primary overseer of the Syrian war effort, coordinating activities among the various Shia mercenary forces and ensuring that their activities fulfill Iranian foreign policy objectives.
-As the Assad regime has weakened, it has become increasingly reliant on the local and foreign Shia militias beholden to Iran to seize and hold territory.
+Iran ordered Hezbollah into the conflict and recruited thousands of Shi'a mercenary fighters from the Middle East, Afghanistan and Pakistan to fight in Syria who now form the core of pro-Assad forces in the country.
+Prior to his death, former Quds Force commander Qassem Soleimani had been the primary overseer of the Syrian war effort, coordinating activities among the various Shi'a mercenary forces and ensuring that their activities fulfill Iranian foreign policy objectives.
+The Assad regime has effectively won the Syrian Civil War, but had to rely extensively on local and foreign Shi'a militias beholden to Iran to seize and hold territory, laying the groundwork for Iran's military, political, and ideological influence in the war-torn country for years to come.

-Iran's efforts to recruit Shia militants to the Syrian war effort from around the Middle East and beyond center upon the salaries it offers its disaffected conscripts.
+Iran's efforts to recruit Shi'a militants to the Syrian war effort from around the Middle East and beyond center upon the salaries it offers its disaffected conscripts.
 Recruits are offered monthly salaries on a sliding scale dependent on country of origin, basic and advanced military training.
 In January 2022, the Syrian army was reportedly struggling to recruit new fighters in the Deir Ezzor region, even though they were offering defectors and rebels amnesty, because many of the fighters chose to sign up with Iranbacked militias, which offer higher wages.
 Furthermore, Iran offers to pay the families of "martyrs" for their children's education and to send family members on annual pilgrimages to holy sites in Iran, Iraq, and Syria.
 Since the Iran-backed militias are more powerful than the state forces, they also provide a form of protection against the state and terrorist groups.
-In fact, recent attacks by ISIS added to the motivation to join Shia militias.
+In fact, recent attacks by ISIS added to the motivation to join Shi'a militias.
 Now that the Syrian civil war is winding down, the Assad regime and the Iranians are beginning to compete with each other for influence and control.

 Beyond cash and benefits, Iran relies heavily on religious and ideological appeals to find recruits willing to be martyred for the cause.
-Hezbollah spent the first two years of the civil war denying its involvement, but in April 2013, Secretary General Hassan Nasrallah openly declared Hezbollah's foray into the conflict, urging his followers to not "let Syria fall in the hands of America, Israel, or Takfiri (radical Sunni) groups."
-The New York Times detailed how recruiters affiliated with the IRGC appeal to the Shia faith and identity of potential fighters, reporting that once recruited, fighters are trained near Tehran where "Iranian officers delivered speeches invoking the martyrdom of Imam Hussein, the revered seventh-century Shiite figure whose death at the hands of a powerful Sunni army became the event around which Shiite spirituality would revolve.
+Hezbollah spent the first two years of the civil war denying its involvement, but in April 2013, Hezbollah's Secretary-General Hassan Nasrallah openly declared Hezbollah's foray into the conflict, urging his followers to not "let Syria fall in the hands of America, Israel, or Takfiri (radical Sunni) groups."
+The New York Times detailed how recruiters affiliated with the IRGC appeal to the Shi'a faith and identity of potential fighters, reporting that once recruited, fighters are trained near Tehran where "Iranian officers delivered speeches invoking the martyrdom of Imam Hussein, the revered seventh-century Shiite figure whose death at the hands of a powerful Sunni army became the event around which Shiite spirituality would revolve.
 The same enemies of the Shiites who killed the imam are now in Syria and Iraq, the officers told the men."